andreea-alexandru/fhe-bench/README.md

 For users who want to do a local fresh install, they should run `get_openfhe.sh`, which is designed to install the specified version of OpenFHE at the `third-party` subdirectory in the current directory.
-By default, `build_task` looks for the library at this location.
-If any symbol lookup errors appear, you need to set the `LD_LIBRARY_PATH` environment variable to the OpenFHE lib directory path.
+By default, `build_task.sh` looks for the library at this location.
+See more instructions in `submission/CMakeLists.txt` if `build_task.sh` does not succeed.

 ```console
 ./scripts/get_openfhe.sh